hahminlew/hahminlew.github.io/_pages/about.md

   - Full cycle experience from the problem statement, data preprocessing and construction, ML model design, training and evaluation, result serving and improvement.
   - Achievements: Core-contributed to raise a $4.5m series A round.
 - Building a core production-level head swapping framework, **Klleon**, <font size="3">Oct.2022 - Dec.2022</font>
   - Implementing and reproducing baseline from scratch that has no code.
-Design optimal solutions to achieve performance at product-applicable levels.
+Design engineering solutions to achieve performance at product-applicable levels.
 - Development of a low-voltage driving CMUT-based ring-type ultrasound imaging sensor for a next-generation medibot, **Yonsei Severance Hospital**, <font size="3">Sep.
 2020 - Dec.
 2022</font>
   - Project management for the hospital (Yonsei Severance Hospital), research institutes (KAIST, DGIST), and the company (Endolfin) as a person in charge of practical affairs.
 - Smartphone-based multimode image classification and segmentation for early dental caries using machine learning, **Seoul National University Dental Hospital**, <font size="3">Apr.
 2020 - Feb.
 2022</font>